splitio/ga4toSplit_nodejs/README.md

  - Create a SPLIT_API_KEY file and copy-and-paste your key, with no spaces or new lines, into your file
  - Create a new Service Account in Google and download a JSON key.
  - Give the Service Account permissions to your dataset (use the client_email from your JSON key).
+ - Edit the datasetId in the index.js to reflect your dataset

 ```
 node index.js